 One final note: In addition to filing your US expatriate tax return correctly, it is also imperative that you disclose any offshore bank accounts that you have to the US Treasury each year.
 If you have over $10,000 USD or the foreign equivalent in one or more foreign accounts, you are required to report this every year.
 Failure to do so may result in fines starting at $10,000, prosecution or both.
 You report your foreign bank accounts on Form 90-22-1.
 This form is due on June 30th, and there are no extensions.
 It is filed separately from your US expat taxes.

 As you can see, there are a lot of expat tax preparation basics that you must consider before moving abroad.
 To make sure you are getting the latest news and advice on expat tax preparation and US expat taxes in general, don’t forget to join us at www.facebook.com/greenbacktax.
-We also use the resources section on our website to share important info about US expat tax preparation from the IRS.
+We also use the blog section on our website to share important info about US expat tax preparation from the IRS.
 Expat tax preparation is incredibly important, and you must do due diligence before you leave in order to ensure that you file your US expat taxes correctly and you save as much money as possible.

 More On Expat Tax Preparation